romeovs/sanity-plugin-graphiql/README.md

 The following options are required to set up the tool:

-- `apiVersion`: the version of the sanity API used for fetching GraphQL metadata
+- `apiVersion` **required**: the version of the sanity API used for fetching GraphQL metadata
+- `url`: set a custom GraphQL api.
+This removes the ability to select the url from the tool.

 ## License